|Title:||Assistant Coach - Wide Receivers|

 Joe Villapiano, Harvard’s recruiting coordinator and wide receivers coach, is in his 10th season as a member of the Crimson coaching staff in 2014.

 Villapiano recruits the western section of the United States, including California and Arizona.
 He returned to coaching the wide receivers in 2012 after spending the previous four years with the running backs.
 He has served previous stints coaching the wide receivers and the defensive backs.

-Last season, Villapiano's receivng corps contributed to Harvard's 15th Ivy League title by contributing to a passing attack that ranked seventh nationally in passing efficiency (155.38 rating), 18th in scoring offense (37.3) and 32nd in total offense (426.1 yards per game).
+Last season, Villapiano's receiving corps contributed to Harvard's 15th Ivy League title by helping in a passing attack that ranked seventh nationally in passing efficiency (155.38 rating), 18th in scoring offense (37.3) and 32nd in total offense (426.1 yards per game).